nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-Adds a ToDo task with the description "join sports club" to the list.
+Adds a ToDo task with the name "join sports club" to the list.

 <br>